Skip to Content

 Overview

-The VA Oklahoma City Healthcare System is located adjacent to the University of Oklahoma Health Sciences Center and is a 192-bed tertiary care facility that also serves over 60,000 patients in primary care.
-We provide more than 670,000 encounters and process over 1,600,000 prescriptions annually.
+The Oklahoma City VA Health Care System is located within the University of Oklahoma Health Sciences Center campus and is a 200-bed tertiary care facility that serves over 75,000 patients.
+We provide almost 1 million encounters and process over 1,600,000 prescriptions annually.

 Our ASHP-accredited PGY1 Residency consists of two residents and is a 12-month program which starts in late June/early July.
 It is designed to provide professional training in various clinical rotations, inpatient and outpatient pharmacy services, pharmacokinetic dosing, patient education and counseling, and administrative services.
 We offer opportunities to participate in direct patient care as a provider in a number of clinical settings such as geriatrics, palliative care, ambulatory care, internal medicine, infectious diseases, critical care, mental health, oncology/infusion clinic, investigational drugs, and many more.
 We also provide a longitudinal, comprehensive research experience and a wide variety of teaching opportunities.
 Additional projects and activities throughout the year are designed to assist with the residents’ development as a skilled clinical pharmacist and achievement of both the residents’ personal and residency-specific goals.